By Shannan Painter on | No Comments

-We have an incredibly useful and totally free printable budget worksheet that you can download below.
-But before we get to that, lets talk a little bit about budgeting and budgeting tips.
+We have an incredibly useful and totally FREE printable budget worksheet that you can download below.
+But before we get to that, let's talk a little bit about budgeting.

 Budgeting has become somewhat of a lost art in our society.
 Over time, the word “budget” has developed a negative connotation – as in, if you’re on a budget - it is associated with deprivation.
-Most people see making lots of money as a license to spend freely, and making little money as having to watch more carefully what we spend.
+Most people see making lots of money as a license to spend freely and making little money as having to watch what we spend more carefully.
 But what if I told you that EVERYONE should budget?

 Here are his recommendations:

-(You can download a free printable budge worksheet from Pretty Presets below to help you fill these items in!)
+(You can download a free printable budget worksheet from Pretty Presets below to help you fill these items in!)

-Give it three to four months to start working.
+Give your budget three to four months to start working.
 It won't be perfect the first time you do it.

 Spend every dime on paper before the month begins.

 Over-fund your groceries category.
-Most people underfund that category.
+Most people underfund this category.

 Husbands (if applicable) need to loosen up and quit using the budget as a whipping tool on their wives.

-If married, spouses need to do the budget together.
-The preacher said "... and you are ONE."
+If married, spouses need to work on their budget together.
+The preacher said, "... and you are ONE."

-In the same way that eating healthy helps you say “no” to things that aren’t good for your body, with the freedom to enjoy a treat occasionally, budgeting will allow you to say “no” to the things that aren’t financially healthy.
-It will also save you from “buyer’s remorse”; when you’ve budgeted for an item, you can buy it and truly enjoy it without feeling guilty!
+In the same way that eating healthy helps you say “no” to things that aren’t good for your body, with the freedom to enjoy a treat occasionally, budgeting will allow you to say “no” to the things that aren’t FINANCIALLY healthy.
+It will also save you from “buyer’s remorse”; when you’ve budgeted for an item, you will be able to buy it and enjoy it WITHOUT FEELING GUILTY!

-Dave says: "budgeting is 20% belief and 80% behavior", so make a plan on your calendar to actually SIT DOWN and give this a shot!
-We’d also love to hear how budgeting has brought some freedom in your finances!
+Dave says: "Budgeting is 20% belief and 80% behavior," so make time in your schedule (RIGHT NOW) to sit down and give this a shot!
+We’d also love to hear how budgeting has brought some freedom to your finances!

-Pretty Presets was founded by Laura Thomas and Karlen Kleinkopf over 10 years ago to encourage and inspire others to grow both personally and professionally through their photography journey.
-We offer industry leading photo editing tools for both Lightroom and Photoshop to help make your photos look amazing and are fortunate to have served well over 250,000 photographers and hobbyists.
+Pretty Presets was founded by Laura Thomas and Karlen Kleinkopf over twelve years ago to encourage and inspire others to grow both personally and professionally through their photography journey.
+We offer industry-leading photo editing tools for both Lightroom and Photoshop that will help make your photos look amazing, and we are fortunate to have served well over 250,000 photographers and hobbyists worldwide.

 Do you love photography?
 Or just a Mom or Dad who enjoys taking photos of your children?
-Pretty Presets has the #1 Lightroom group on Facebook.
-We invite you to join us here today, to learn and be inspired from our amazing group of over 77,000 members.
+Pretty Presets has the #1 Lightroom and Photoshop group on Facebook.
+We invite you to join us today to learn and be inspired by our fantastic group of over 88,000 members.